The following documentation provides instructions on how to configure the New Relic APM Pro account included within an Acquia subscription.

 Disabling New Relic performance monitoring for an environment

-To disable a New Relic APM license key to a Cloud Platform environment, users with permission to change the environment’s settings can complete the following steps:
+To disable a New Relic APM license key to a Cloud Platform environment:

 Click the name of the application containing the environments for which you want to disable New Relic monitoring.